How Does An IRS Offer in Compromise Work?

 - Form 656-L, if the taxpayer is applying for an OIC due to Doubt as to Liability (see below)

-- Through this application, the taxpayer must demonstrate that their tax debt has been legally compromised for one of the following reasons:
+To be eligible for an OIC with the IRS, the taxpayer must demonstrate that their tax debt has been legally compromised for one of the following reasons:

 - Doubt as to Collectibility — the taxpayer does not have enough in assets and income to pay their debt in full.